binomeway/nova-taxonomies-tool/README.md

 }
 ```

-Adding types from your package.
+## Usage

+### Tag Types

+Add your tag types using the Nova Panel or register them from a ServiceProvider.

 ```php
     use  \BinomeWay\NovaTaxonomiesTool\Facades\Taxonomies;